napoleontsai/Genome-World/README.md

 In terminal, run: Rscript CID_a-B.R
 The csv file with CID base loss RNA sequences and mass will be saved in the work directory.

-### Fasta folder
+### Folders
-Contain two fasta files for testing.
+Fasta: Contain two fasta files for testing.
+R: All R scripts for sequence and mass calculations.